ccb-hms/ontology-mapper/README.md

 `base_iris` : tuple
     Map only to ontology terms whose IRIs start with one of the strings given in this tuple, for example:
     ('http://www.ebi.ac.uk/efo','http://purl.obolibrary.org/obo/HP')

+`csv_column` : tuple
+    Allows the user to specify a column to map if a csv is passed in as the input file.
+Ignored if the input is not a file path.

 `source_terms_ids` : tuple
     Collection of identifiers for the given source terms